Artillery Park

-The Artillery Park (also known as the Churchyard Cemetery and Historical Cemetery 2) is an historic cemetery at North Road and Narragansett Avenue in Jamestown, Rhode Island.
+The Artillery Park (also known as the Churchyard Cemetery and Historical Cemetery 2) is a historic cemetery at North Road and Narragansett Avenue in Jamestown, Rhode Island.
 It is located at a high point on the southern part of Conanicut Island.
+The cemetery was listed on the National Register of Historic Places in 1973.

+History

 It was originally laid out in 1656 as a burying ground and militia training ground, but appears to have been used as a burying ground only since the 1740s.
 When British forces occupied the island in 1776, there was a brief skirmish there, and the British afterward used the area as a military staging ground.
-The cemetery was listed on the National Register of Historic Places in 1973.